 Occasionally an endoscope – thin flexible tube containing a light and a camera – can be passed into the foodpipe to show the narrowing.
 This is often suggested to confirm a diagnosis from a contrast scan or evaluate the narrowed oesophagus further if there is doubt about the blockage and can be combined with treatment during the same procedure.

 How is a blocked or narrowed oesophagus treated?

-Narrowing of the oesophagus is usually treated with a procedure called oesophageal dilatation, which is always carried out while your child is under a general anaesthetic.
+Narrowing of the oesophagus is usually treated with a procedure called oesophageal dilatation, which is always carried out while the child is under a general anaesthetic.
 Once your child is under general anaesthetic, the doctor passes a catheter (soft plastic tube) containing a balloon down the back of your child’s mouth into their foodpipe.

 They watch where the catheter is by using X-rays and continue to pass it down the foodpipe until it reaches the narrowed section.
 Once it is in place, the doctor inflates the balloon so that it stretches the narrowed section.
 Further X-rays are taken to check how much the balloon is inflated.
-At the end of the procedure, the balloon is deflated and with the catheter is brought back up the foodpipe and out of your child’s mouth.
+At the end of the procedure, the balloon is deflated and with the catheter is brought back up the foodpipe and out of the child’s mouth.

 What happens next?

 Depending on the cause, quite often, the affected section of the foodpipe narrows again, but oesophageal dilatation can be repeated as many times as needed.
 The doctors may suggest a series of dilatations so that the foodpipe is gradually widened as this often gives the best long-term results.
 Depending on the cause, antiacid or anti-reflux medicines might be prescibed to prevent further damage.
 If your child’s oesophagus is severely damaged, they need a series of operations or procedures.

 Our patients provide us with a range of extraordinary stories.
 Catch up with their their own accounts in which they describe how they battle the most complex illnesses.